 © Robyn Mackenzie | Dreamstime.com

-If Alzheimer’s disease or dementia has affected someone you know, you may be asking, “Is there a diet that will help prevent memory loss?”
+If Alzheimer’s disease or dementia has affected someone you know, you may benefit from increasing acetylcholine or using an acetylcholine supplement.

 Download this expert FREE guide, Dementia Symptoms, Stages, and Treatment: Vascular dementia, Lewy body dementia, Alzheimer’s disease, and how to improve memory.